-- Long-term monitoring of ground water, surface water and sediment in the wetlands.
+- Monitoring ground water, surface water and sediment in the Middle Tyger River’s wetlands.

-- Long-term monitoring of surface water and the sediments at the Startex-Jackson-Wellford-Duncan Water District intake.
+- Monitoring surface water and the sediment at the Startex-Jackson-Wellford-Duncan Water District intake.

-- Institutional controls and access controls, including a fence around the cap and appropriate signs posted at the site to deter trespassing.
+- Placing institutional controls and access controls on the site property, including fencing, a cap and signs to deter trespassing.

-Sampling to monitor ground water, surface water, and sediment in the wetlands and the Middle Tyger River is ongoing and expected to continue to monitor the effectiveness of the remedy.
+The site’s PRP conducts sampling to monitor ground water, surface water and sediment in the wetlands of the Middle Tyger River to monitor the effectiveness of the remedy.

 Middle Tyger Branch Library